jonathanheilmann/ext-jh_photoswipe/README.md

 4. Save

 **Note**

 In multi-thumbnail mode, not all gallery configurations are respected within the shipped **bootstrap_package** template.
+A solution is scheduled for version 0.2.0 (https://github.com/jonathanheilmann/ext-jh_photoswipe/issues/24).
 Not respected gallery configurations:

 - Position (preview_orient)